-Andre the Giant has huge hands and you know what that means: He made beer cans look like miniature toys when he held them.
+André the Giant had huge hands, and you know what that means: He made beer cans look like miniature toys when he held them.

 A photograph showing famed wrestler and actor André René Roussimoff, best known as André the Giant, holding a can of beer is frequently circulated on social media accompanied by messages of awe and disbelief:

-This image originally appeared in the December 1981 issue of Sports Illustrated in an article entitled “To The Giant Among Us.”
-The original image also featured a shot of Terry Todd, the author of the article and a former superweight powerlifting champion, holding a glass of beer for comparison and was accompanied by a caption explicitly stating that the odd optics of the image were the result of Andre’s massive size, not any sort of photographic trickery:
+This image originally appeared in the December 1981 issue of Sports Illustratedin an article entitled “To the Giant Among Us.”
+The original picture also featured a shot of Terry Todd, the author of the article and a former superweight powerlifting champion, holding a glass of beer for comparison and was accompanied by a caption explicitly stating that the odd optics of the image were the result of Andre’s massive size and not any sort of photographic trickery:

 That’s no small beer on the right, it’s a normal 12-ounce can in the hand of 7’4″, 500-pound wrestler Andre the Giant.
 The glass is in the prodigious paw of the author, a former superweight powerlifting champion, who describes what life is like for a man who has made the most of being the biggest.